7hch1a/Employee-Management-System/README.md

 The API documentation is available using Swagger UI, which provides an interactive interface for exploring and testing the endpoints.

 - **URL**: [Swagger UI](http://localhost:8082/api/swagger-ui.html)

+##Note:
+Swagger UI need to change all the controller from @Controller to @RestController, but it would break the application logic since the rest controller return JSON rather than http response

 ## Database Configuration